 AFSC has worked for decades to end the use of the death penalty as well as life and long-term sentences.

-Congress must act now to stop federal executions and end this immoral and discriminatory policy.
+Congress must act now to stop federal executions for good and end this immoral and discriminatory policy.